Charles Greenlay: Political life

 Greenlay first entered political life in 1930 as the Secretary-Treasurer of the Rural Municipality of Portage la Prairie.
 In 1943, persuaded by his childhood friend, Douglas Lloyd Campbell, to pursue provincial politics, he was first elected to the Manitoba legislature in a by-election held on November 18, 1943, replacing Toby Sexsmith.
 At this time, Manitoba was governed by a coalition of Liberal-Progressives and Conservatives.
 Running in Portage la Prairie, Greenlay easily won election as a pro-coalition Conservative.
 Shortly after his election, the Conservatives renamed themselves as Progressive Conservatives.

 Greenlay was re-elected as a coalition Progressive Conservative in the general election of 1945, defeating opponents from the Cooperative Commonwealth Federation and Labour Progressive Party.
 On February 14, 1946, he was appointed to Stuart Garson's cabinet as Provincial Secretary.
 When Douglas Campbell replaced Garson as Premier of Manitoba on December 14, 1948, he named Greenlay as his Minister of Labour.
 Greenlay would hold this portfolio until 1958, usually in tandem with other ministerial responsibilities.

 Greenlay was re-elected without opposition in the 1949 provincial election.
 The following year, the Progressive Conservatives left the coalition government to sit on the opposition benches.
 Greenlay opposed this decision, and left the Progressive Conservatives to sit as a Liberal-Progressive.
 He was named Provincial Secretary again on February 13, 1950, also retaining the Minister of Labour portfolio.

 Greenlay was re-elected as a Liberal-Progressive in the 1953 election, defeating his Progressive Conservative opponent by 324 votes.
 After a cabinet shuffle on September 4, 1953, he was named Minister of Mines and Natural Resources.
 During this time, he was instrumental in the leadership to create a recreational area for all Manitobans to enjoy, the Whiteshell Provincial Park.
 On July 6, 1956, he was promoted to Provincial Treasurer.

 The Liberal-Progressives were defeated by the Progressive Conservatives in the 1958 provincial election, although Greenlay was re-elected in Portage la Prairie with an increased majority.
 In the 1959 election, however, he lost his seat to Progressive Conservative candidate John Christianson by 473 votes.
-Manitoba CCF leader Lloyd Stinson once described Greenlay as "a mild, quiet little man, not lacking in ability but essentially cautious and stubborn".
 Likeable on a personal level, he was a very conservative administrator.
 His decision to switch parties in 1950 was met with little controversy.